 John Carey became the Inspector General of Palm Beach County on June 23, 2014.
-His office oversees 42 separate government entities to include the County, 39 Municipalities, Children’s Services Council and Solid Waste Authority.
-The Office of Inspector General promotes efficiency and effectiveness in government while preventing and detecting fraud and abuse by auditing, investigating, and providing oversight to government procurements.
+His office provides independent oversight to 42 separate government entities to include the County, 39 municipalities, Children’s Services Council and Solid Waste Authority.

-Mr. Carey has accumulated more than 38 years of government service, in and out of uniform, from the local to the federal level.
-For the past 16 years he served in the inspector general field.
+Mr. Carey has accumulated more than 43 years of government service, from the local to the federal level.
+For the past 20 years, he served in the inspector general field.
 Before coming to Palm Beach County, Mr. Carey was the Inspector General for the Defense Intelligence Agency (DIA).
 Prior to joining DIA, he helped establish the Office of the Director of National Intelligence (ODNI) serving as its first Deputy IG.
 Before joining the ODNI he was the Deputy IG of the Marine Corps.

 Mr. Carey is a retired Marine Corps colonel with occupational specialties in infantry, intelligence, and military police.
-In 2003, he deployed to the Middle East as the director of intelligence for a Combined Joint Task Force and the U.S. Marine Corps Central Command during Operation ENDURING FREEDOM/Operation IRAQI FREEDOM.
+He deployed to the Middle East as the Director of Intelligence for a Combined Joint Task Force and the U.S. Marine Corps Central Command during Operation ENDURING FREEDOM/Operation IRAQI FREEDOM

 Mr. Carey is on the Executive Board of the Association of Inspectors General, an international organization comprised of over 1,300 members from the Inspector General, Law Enforcement and Oversight communities of the United States, U.S. territories and several foreign countries.
 He is a Certified Inspector General and Certified Inspector General Auditor.